 The School Social Work Program is a School-based Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
-SSA students apply during the winter of their first year.
+You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
+SSA students apply to Programs of Study during their first year.

-In addition to the requirements of the clinical practice concentration, students in the School Social Work Program are required to take two courses specifically designed for their specialization and their choice of one of three electives focusing on urban education.
+In addition to the requirements of the clinical practice concentration, students in the School Social Work Program are required to take three courses specifically designed for their specialization and have the option of taking additional electives focusing on urban education.

 Director, School Social Work Program